webmin/webmin.com/content/download.md

 ## Installing

 ### Using Package Manager
-If Webmin repository was setup using our [**`setup-repos.sh`**](https://raw.githubusercontent.com/webmin/webmin/master/setup-repos.sh) as [described earlier](#repository-setup) then Webmin and Usermin can be install as easy as:
+If Webmin repository was setup using our [**`setup-repos.sh`**](https://raw.githubusercontent.com/webmin/webmin/master/setup-repos.sh) as [described earlier](#repository-setup) then Webmin can be install as easy as:

    #### RHEL and derivatives
-    dnf install webmin usermin
+    dnf install webmin

    #### Debian and derivatives
-    apt-get install webmin usermin
+    apt-get install webmin

 ### Using Downloaded Package
 If Webmin package was downloaded manually it can be easily installed: